akudera/Sirius.Travel/README.md

 ## 🚀 Project Overview

-**«Сириус.Путеводитель»** is a web application developed as part of a competition task **"It-Round"**, aiming to create an interactive guide for residents and visitors of the federal territory "Sirius".
-The application allows users to view information about interesting places, add their own, and leave their reviews.
+This is a continuation of a project originally developed for a competition.
+Development is ongoing without a strict deadline.
+I am focused on improving the code structure, adding new features, and practicing in-depth work with Git and GitHub.
+The project aims to follow the [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow for development.

-## 🏆 Project Goal
+## ✨ First version

-This project was developed for a competition and demonstrates the skills of creating a fully functional web application within a tight deadline.
+To view the original project (the first version), check out the `archive-contest` branch.
+This version was developed for the "IT-Round" competition and demonstrates the ability to create a fully functional web application under a tight deadline (3 days).

 ## 🖼️ Preview